jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 where $x[n]$ is the input signal and $w[n]$ the window function at the n^th^ window.
 The process can be thought of as computing the discrete Fourier transform on $x[n]w[n - m]$.

-\subparagraph{Griffin-Lim} One advantage of using STFT is that we can recover the original audio from the STFT matrix using Griffin-Lim algorithm.
-The details of the Griffin-Lim algorithm is beyond the scope of this project; however, we will later use an implementation to recover an audio sample from the neural networks.

 \paragraph{Constant-Q Transform} Constant-Q Transform is another time-frequency transform which unlike STFT does not use a fixed frequency window, but uses a exponentially spaced frequency bands.
 Frequency cutoffs are defined as $\omega_k = 2^{\frac{k}{b}} \omega_0$ for $k \in \{ 1, ..., k_{max}\}$, where $\omega_0$ is the starting frequency, $k_{max}$ the number of frequency bands to compute (i.e. the height of the resulting matrix), and $b$ is the scaling factor.
 Each frequency band $\Delta_k = \omega_k - \omega_{k-1} = \omega_k 2^{\frac{1}{b} - 1}$, which gives a constant frequency to resolution $Q = \frac{\Delta_k}{\omega_k}  = 2^{\frac{1}{b} -1}$.
 Resulting matrix reflect human perception of sound; when $b$ is set to 12, the frequency cutoffs match the spacing between each semitone in an equally tempered scale.

+\subparagraph{Griffin-Lim} We can recover the original audio from the STFT matrix using Griffin-Lim algorithm.
+The details of the Griffin-Lim algorithm is beyond the scope of this project; however, we will later use an implementation to recover an audio sample from the neural networks.

 \paragraph{STFT vs CQT} Since CQT uses a logarithmic scale of frequency (due to the exponential cutoffs) and has explicit parameters for starting and ending frequencies, we can ensure that all frequency ranges used by modern music.
 It also has a higher resolution on lower frequencies, which allows for a better representation of instruments in the lower frequencies. [@timbretron] Given that higher frequencies are less frequent in most songs, CQT seems to be the appropriate representation.
-However, CQT lacks a restoration algorithm unlike STFT, and therefore may be hard to use for audio transformation.

 \paragraph{Raw audio vs Time-Frequency Analyses} Dieleman et al. compared performances of audio classification and auto-tagging tasks between raw audio and intermediate representations.
 While the performance of the classifiers using intermediate representations work better, they have also shown that neural networks using raw audio can also autonomously learn the features to a comparative degree.[@endtoend] WaveNet, which we will cover later in this section, uses raw audio as an input, and learns timbral qualities, such as human voice.[@wavenet]